pauli31/linear-transformation-4-cs-sa/README.md

 Publication:
 --------

-If you use our dataset or software for academic research, please cite the our [paper](https://www.tsdconference.org/tsd2022/)
+If you use our dataset, software or approach for academic research, please cite the our [paper](https://www.tsdconference.org/tsd2022/)

 ```
 @InProceedings{priban-tsd-2022,